krishnamurthye/insightfoundry/README.md

 This project was developed as part of an assessment.
 It focuses on correctness, clarity, and maintainability rather than production-scale engineering, such as parallelism, caching, and vector search.

-**The name InsightFoundry reflects the tool’s mission: to forge actionable insights from raw code using the intelligence of language models.**
+**The tool's name, InsightFoundry, reflects its goal of using language models' intelligence to create actionable insights from raw code.**

 ## Goals and Approach